-It’s summertime in the Coal Region and Pennsylvania Dutch country and the shining star of the season is sweet corn right from the field to the market or roadside stand to my table.
+Summertime in the Coal Region and Pennsylvania Dutch country means the shining star of the season is sweet corn right from the field to the market or roadside stand to my table.
 Whether it is “bread and butter” (bi-color/yellow and white) or Silver Queen, nothing beats the sweet, juicy, crispy bite of fresh sweet corn.

-You can use your favorite 2-crust pastry recipe for this, but by this time of year in a still warm and steamy kitchen, shortcuts are my friend; I use refrigerated pie crusts and make no apologies for it!
+You can use your favorite 2-crust pastry recipe for this, but mid-summer in a warm and steamy kitchen, shortcuts are my friend; I use refrigerated pie crusts and make no apologies for it!

-Take advantage of the remaining few weeks of fresh corn season and treat your family to an easy-to-make Pa.
-Dutch Corn Pie!
+Take advantage of fresh corn season and treat your family to an easy-to-make Pennsylvania Dutch Corn Pie!

 Make the most of summer’s sweet, fresh corn in this simple side dish.

-Pastry for 1 two-crust pie (your favorite recipe or refrigerated)
+Pastry for 1 double-crust pie (your favorite recipe or refrigerated)

 1 large all purpose potato, peeled and cubed